EXPLAINER-Maui inferno: What are the deadliest wildfires in US history?

 By Stephen Culp

-Aug 13 (Reuters) - The Maui wildfires in Hawaii have killed at least 93, making it the deadliest U.S. wildfire in more than a century, with the total likely to rise as cadaver dogs sift through the ruins of the historic resort city of Lahaina.
+Aug 15 (Reuters) - The Maui wildfires in Hawaii have killed at least 99, making it the deadliest U.S. wildfire in more than a century, with hundreds of people unaccounted for nearly a week after the disaster.

-The causes of the Hawaii wildfires, which started on Tuesday night, have not yet been determined.
-Hawaii Governor Josh Green on Sunday called a part of the island of Maui that was devastated by wildfires a "war zone".
+The causes of the Hawaii wildfires, which started the night of Aug.
+8, have not yet been determined.
+Search teams with cadaver dogs have combed through 25% of the Lahaina disaster zone.

 WHAT IS THE DEADLIEST WILDFIRE IN US HISTORY?